Fountain of Youth Wedding Venue Photo Guide

 Common questions about weddings at the Fountain of Youth

 The Fountain of Youth is a more affordable option compared to other St. Augustine historic venues.
-Venue rental typically ranges from $1,500 to $7,500 depending on day of week, season, and guest count.
+Contact the Fountain of Youth directly for current venue rental rates, which vary by day of week, season, and guest count.
 As an off-site venue, you'll bring in your own catering and coordinator, which gives you more control over your overall budget.

 Yes!
 The peacocks roam freely throughout the grounds.
 While you can't schedule them, they're often drawn to wedding events and will sometimes fan their feathers during portraits.
 We've captured some incredible shots with peacocks—it's one of the unique perks of this venue.